With this one, the series arrives on the Sega Genesis with a bang. I found this game

-Here's the game's gorgeous sub-villain, and her purpose in life is to revive Dracula.
+Here's the game's gorgeous sub-villain, countess Elizabeth Bathory (also known as Erzabet in the Netflix show, where she is grotesque for some reason), and her purpose in life is to see Dracula reign again.

-Fun Fact: It is strongly implied that The Countess here actually caused World War 1 in an effort to spill enough blood to awaken Dracula.
+It is strongly implied that The Countess here actually caused World War 1 in an effort to spill enough blood to awaken Dracula.
+Which is kinda nuts.

-Fun Fact: It is strongly implied that The Countess here actually caused World War 1 in an effort to spill enough blood to awaken Dracula.
+It is strongly implied that The Countess here actually caused World War 1 in an effort to spill enough blood to awaken Dracula.
+Which is kinda nuts.

-Look at how hip our heroes are!
-SEGA DOES WHAT NINTENDON'T!
+Look at how young and hip our heroes are!
+Genesis does!
+Genesis does!
+What Nintendon't!

 That's right, plural heroes.
 There are two characters to choose from right at the outset, and they're...